juristr/juristr.github.com/_posts/2015-03-25-migrate-tfs-to-git.md

 ---
 layout: post
 title: "Migrate from TFS to Git"
-lead: "Your currently on TFS and would like to migrate to Git?
+lead: "You're currently on TFS and would like to migrate to Git?
 This post shows you how, without loosing your history."
 show_img_in_detail: true
 coverimage: false
 category: